Kamalesh3112/Kamalesh3112/README.md

      You can find my twitter handle here: 🉑: [Let's tweet](https://twitter.com/Kamaleshsri312S)

 - 😄 Pronouns: ...
 He/Him
 - ⚡ Fun fact: ...
-I am so ecstatic to learn new variations of features in the techniques from Data Science that is used in wide areas of data analytics and machine learning applications
+I am so ecstatic to learn new variations of features in the techniques from Data Science that is used in wide areas of data analytics and machine learning applications.
+And I am so interested to learn new things and to stay updated myself about the technologies that is changing rapidly around my tech vision.
 -->

 **Stat analysis of my repositery operations**